Jammyzx1/R-ML-RF-SVM-PLS/README.md

 training_prediction_102.txt # all the training set predictions for all folds of this random seed variable_importance_102.txt # the relative importance of the attributes (data columns) in learning

-Provided the MLplot and Var_Imp scripts have run , four files  RF-predictions.csv ,  SVM-predictions.csv, PLS-predictions.csv
+Provided the MLplot and Var_Imp scripts have run four files (RF-predictions.csv ,  SVM-predictions.csv, PLS-predictions.csv
-and  RF_var_imp.csv will be made  these deatail the predictions by each method over the ten fold cross validation and  the variable importance  from RF.
+and  RF_var_imp.csv) will be made.
+These detail the predictions by each method over the ten fold cross validation and the variable importance  from RF.
 Four  plots are  also then made from these four files. rf.png, svm.png, pls.png and  RF-variable -importance.png these show the average prediction for each method  and a line of best fit  and a box  plot of the most important descriptors.

 ### End:===================================== </br>